 As with any procedure, unexpected post-operative healing can occur.

-- If you notice the unexpected flow of air or liquids between your mouth and nose, please let us know immediately: Anchorage Oral and Maxillofacial Surgery Office Phone Number 907-562-9939.
+- If you notice the unexpected flow of air or liquids between your mouth and nose, please let us know immediately: Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939.

 - If you are aware of several small particles of graft material being discharged from your nose, let us know as well.

 - If you experience sinus or nasal congestion on the side your surgery was performed, let us know.